4lessandrodev/saas-cryptography/README.md

 ## Encrypt data

-This endpoint encrypt any data you provide on body.
+This endpoint encrypts all data provided in the request body.
-It must be an object as example below.
+It must be an object as shown below.

 `POST http://localhost:3000/encrypt`